 - Original diploma with Form 137-A ( for high school graduate applicants but with Tesda or Vocational course certificate)

 - Government-issued Valid ID (e.g., PhilSys ID, Driver’s License, SSS ID)

 - 2 pcs 2×2 picture with white background

-- For female applicants, should be at least 72 units from college.
+- Female applicants should be at least 72 units from college.

 Passing Score and Mechanics

-After taking and passing the AFPSAT, the results shall be valid for 3 years.
-All the major services in the AFP (Army, Navy and Air Force) shall recognize the AFPSAT results as valid and you do not need to repeat the same test if you decide to apply in another branch of service within the 3-year validity.
+After taking and passing the AFPSAT, the results will be valid for 3 years.
+All the major services in the AFP (Army, Navy, and Air Force) shall recognize the AFPSAT results as valid, and you do not need to repeat the same test if you decide to apply in another branch of service within the 3-year validity period.

-If you only managed to get a very low rating which is below the passing score, retake shall only be allowed and it shall be conducted at least 6 months after the first examination.
+If you only managed to get a below-passing score, a retake shall only be allowed and it shall be conducted at least 6 months after the first examination.
 Examinees who failed the test will not be allowed for a retake.

 If you are an officer candidate who will undergo the Officer Candidate Course or the Officer Preparatory Course, you must pass this exam with a raw score of 88 or higher.

 Do you have what it takes to be the next officer or enlisted personnel in the Armed Forces of the Philippines?
 What are you waiting for?
 Go to the nearest Philippine Army Recruitment Office in your area and submit your application.
 Good luck!